(Hint: it’s not about marketing)

 Teddy Goff is a Partner and Co-Founder at Precision Strategies, a strategic consulting firm whose clients include Fortune 50 companies, leading nonprofits, and national-level campaigns in the US and abroad.
 One of the most celebrated digital experts in the world, he was named to TIME’s list of “30 people under 30 who are changing the world” (2013).

-Teddy currently serves as Chief Tech and Digital Strategist for Hillary Clinton’s 2016 Presidential Campaign and was the director of digital strategy for President Obama’s 2012 reelection campaign, leading the 250-person nationwide team responsible for the campaign’s social media, email, web, online advertising, online organizing, front-end and product development, design, and video presences.
+Teddy served as the director of digital strategy for President Obama’s 2012 reelection campaign, leading the 250-person nationwide team responsible for the campaign’s social media, email, web, online advertising, online organizing, front-end and product development, design, and video presences.
 TIME described his work as “redefining the limits of viral politics.”

 Under Teddy’s leadership, Obama for America raised more than $690 million over the Internet, registered more than a million voters online, built Facebook and Twitter followings of more than 45 and 33 million people respectively, earned more than 133 million video views, ran more than $100 million in online media spend (the largest such program in political history), built groundbreaking tools for online fundraising and campaigning, organized hundreds of thousands of volunteers and events through a proprietary organizing platform, and sent the most retweeted tweet and most liked Facebook post of all time.

 As a member of the campaign’s leadership, he also played a seminal role in shaping and executing the broader campaign’s strategy for communications, fundraising, and organizing.
 His work on the campaign has been featured in TIME, Bloomberg Businessweek, Rolling Stone, New York Magazine, BuzzFeed, Business Insider, the Washington Post, and the New York Times.